ISAITB/docs-tdl/source/constructs/index.rst

 ~~~~~

 The ``while`` step is the most useful looping construct.
 It allows a sequence of steps to be continuously executed as long as a condition
-continues to result to true.
+continues to be true.
 The structure of the ``while`` element is as follows:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"

     @desc, yes, A description to display to the user on the purpose of the loop.
     cond, yes, The condition to verify in order to execute the contained steps.
-This is provided as an expression (see :ref:`test-case-expressions:`).
+This is provided as an expression (see :ref:`test-case-expressions`).
     do, yes, Contains as children any sequence of steps to execute if the loop's condition results to true.

 The following example validates the name of each attachment defined in an XML document using a ``while`` loop: